wohaco/despace/fit.md

 ## Description

 The failure rate of a system usually depends on time, with the rate varying over the life cycle of the system.
-For example, an automobile's failure rate in its fifth year of service may be many times greater than its failure rate during its first year of service.
+For example, an automobile’s failure rate in its fifth year of service may be many times greater than its failure rate during its first year of service.
 One does not expect to replace an exhaust pipe, overhaul the brakes, or have major transmission problems in a new vehicle.

 In practice, the mean time between failures (MTBF, 1/λ) is often reported instead of the failure rate.
 This is valid and useful if the failure rate may be assumed constant — often used for complex units / systems, electronics — and is a general agreement in some reliability standards (Military and Aerospace).
 It does in this case only relate to the flat region of the bathtub curve, which is also called the “useful life period”.
 Because of this, it is incorrect to extrapolate MTBF to give an estimate of the service lifetime of a component, which will typically be much less than suggested by the MTBF due to the much higher failure rates in the “end-of-life wearout” part of the “bathtub curve”.